Expressing High-Level Scientific Claims with Formal Semantics

-In the future, we would like to investigate how our formal super-pattern representations can be used in practice to let researchers themselves publish their scientific claims.
-Furthermore, it would be interesting to see to what extent reasoning can also be applied, considering that super-pattern formalizations use higher order logic to express the content of scientific claims, and the use of such logical statements is known to be an undecidable problem, hence making full reasoning theoretically impossible.
-Nevertheless, partial or incomplete, but precise reasoning is achievable and heuristics can contribute significantly to what is currently possible.
-We can then work on applications that make use of these published formal claims for all kinds of (partial) reasoning and aggregation tasks, such as finding contradicting claims, answering questions, and making high-level visualizations, thus making a step further into making the scientific discoveries more readable for machines and more useful for humans.
+In future work, we plan to investigate how our formal super-pattern representations can be used in practice to let researchers themselves, who are not necessarily knowledge representation experts, publish their own scientific claims.
+Furthermore, it will be interesting to investigate how advanced reasoning can be applied, considering that super-pattern formalizations use higher-order logic with its theoretical and practical problems around efficiency and decidability.
+In any case, any kind of reasoning with partial results or incomplete heuristics would constitute a huge advance compared to what we can currently do in terms of reasoning on scientific knowledge.
+We can then imagine countless novel applications, such as overarching aggregations, finding supporting or conflicting claims, answering high-level questions, making visualization of scientific knowledge, and much more.
+In summary, it would allow us to harness computers in a more effective way to increase our understanding of scientific discoveries and thereby amplify their impact.

+\begin{acks} The authors thank IOS Press and the Netherlands Institute for Sound and Vision, who partly funded this research. \end{acks}